tomholford/twitter-labs-api/README.md

 #### API Errors

-Sometimes the API will respond with an error, for example `429 Too Many Requests`.
+Sometimes the API will respond with an error, for example, `429 Too Many Requests`.
 The gem will throw an error with the `Net::HTTP` response as an attribute for proper exception-handling by the consuming app:

 ```ruby
 def my_twitter_request